sumnerwarren/terraform-provider-github/website/docs/r/repository_deployment_branch_policy.html.markdown

 # github_repository_deployment_branch_policy

+!> **Warning**: This resource is deprecated and will be removed in the next major version of the GitHub provider.
+Please use the [`github_repository_environment_deployment_policy`](./repository_environment_deployment_policy.html) resource instead.

 This resource allows you to create and manage deployment branch policies.

 ## Example Usage